 The Lancaster partner was mainly responsible for the analysis of discussion and deliberation data (Work Package 4).
 It focussed on the interactions that took place, including the uses of audiovisual media to encourage discussion and debate, see Deliverable 4.0 - Introduction and Summary of Results.

-Cesagen also contributed to the design of the online forum and co-authored Deliverable 3.1 which deals with many of the design issues, and contributed to the results and policy recommendations relating to Biometrics and mobility in the EU.
+Cesagen also contributed to the design of the online forum, co-authored Deliverable 3.1 which deals with many of the design issues, and contributed to the results and policy recommendations relating to Biometrics and mobility in the EU.